Herberton Uniting Church: History

-In 1911 when the Tablelands railway from Atherton to Ravenshoe was laid, a portion of the property was resumed for this use, changing quite dramatically the setting of the church.
-Following earthworks for the construction of the siding, the northern rear corner of the church subsided and the entire structure was moved about 30 cm southward.
+In 1911 when the Tablelands railway from Atherton to Ravenshoe was laid, a portion of the property was resumed for this use, changing quite dramatically the setting of the former church.
+Following earthworks for the construction of the siding, the northern rear corner of the former church subsided and the entire structure was moved about 30 cm southward.

-A Roll of Honour made from copper was erected following World War I. This lists the names of the fallen and those who served in the war.
+A Roll of Honour made from copper was erected following World War I. This listed the names of the fallen and those who served in the war.
 During World War II many serviceman were stationed in this area of north Queensland and many reputedly attended regular services at the Herberton Presbyterian Church.
-Certainly the visitors book of the church lists the names of about 400 service men who attended services during this period.
+The visitors' book of the former church listed the names of about 400 servicemen who attended services during this period.

 In 1959 communion furniture was purchased for the church by the parishioners.
 A communion table, moderator's chair and two elders' chairs were donated to the church by local families.

 Following the amalgamation of the Congregational, Methodist and Presbyterian Churches in Australia into the Uniting Church in Australia in June 1977, the Herberton Presbyterian Church became the Herberton Uniting Church.

-On Friday 25 November 2022, the church was destroyed in a fire.
+On Friday 25 November 2022, the church was destroyed by fire.